Skip to main content

 Read-only Functionsโ€‹

-The contract implements two functions to give access to its stored data, i.e. the time at which the auction ends, and the highest bid so far.
+The contract implements four functions to give access to its stored data, i.e. the highest bid so far (the amount and by whom), the time at which the auction ends, the auctioneer, and whether the auction has been claimed.

 Functions that do not change the contract's state (i.e. that only read from it) are called view functions, and are decorated using the @view decorator.